School Supplies

 The Different Classes

 Each colour in your timetable corresponds to a different course.
 For example, all ESC180 classes will be the same colour, while all ESC101 classes will be a different colour from ESC180, and so on.
 However, while the boxes are coloured the same, the text will be different.
-Each block will have either a “LEC,” “PRA” or “TUT,” followed by a number.
+Each block will have either a “LEC,” “PRA”, or “TUT,” followed by a number.

 Reading Locations

-The three or four numbers indicate the room number in that building, with the first number indicating the floor the room is on.
+The three or four numbers indicate the room number itself, with the first number indicating the floor the room is on.
 For example, GB144 is Room #144 on the first floor of the Galbraith Building, and BA2195 is Room #2195 on the second floor of the Bahen Centre.
 If you’re having trouble locating any of the buildings for your classes, then check out this great interactive campus map.

 Sections